Kshipajaiswal/Cotton-Picking-Robot/README.md

 ![image](https://github.com/user-attachments/assets/4d70ee4f-f317-4c55-94d7-44220a36bc38)

-2.Arduino with Servo Driver and Robotic Arm
+2. Arduino with Servo Driver and Robotic Arm

 This circuit shows how the robotic arm and servo motors are controlled using an Arduino UNO and a PCA9685 PWM Servo Driver.